-iOS kiosk mode gives the managed restriction ability to an organization to lock down iPhones or iPads into a single app mode or a specific set of apps that will run in the foreground.
-You might have installed a public interactive kiosk for a specific business-critical purpose and for that, locking down those devices to a specific app or browser is mandatory.
+iPad kiosk mode is a restriction mechanism that enables organizations to lock down iPhones or iPads into a single app mode or a specific set of apps that will run in the foreground.
+You might have installed a public interactive kiosk for a specific business-critical purpose, and for that, locking down those devices to a specific app or browser is mandatory.

 Prerequisites to configure an iPad to lock down your device into Kiosk mode:

-A personal or corporate-based Apple ID
+- A personal or corporate-based Apple ID

-A supervised iOS device
+- A supervised iOS device

-Scalefusion sign-up and access to the admin dashboard
+- Scalefusion sign-up and access to the admin dashboard

 Click on Enroll Devices on the left-hand feature side of the dashboard and select the iPad or iPhone platform.
-Follow the steps on screen and start managing your devices virtually into Kiosk mode after configuring the device profiles to be pushed.
+Follow the steps on the screen and start managing your devices virtually into Kiosk mode after configuring the device profiles to be pushed.

-On the feature tab of the dashboard, navigate to Device profiles & Policies and click on device profiles.
+On the feature tab of the dashboard, navigate to Device Profiles & Policies and click on device profiles.
 You can either edit the already existing device profiles present or can create a new iOS profile.

-On the restrictions tab, ensure that the Single App Mode is selected as preset and then click on create a profile on the upper right-hand side of the dashboard.
+On the restrictions tab, ensure that the Single App Mode is selected as preset and then click on Create a profile on the upper right-hand side of the dashboard.
 Your profile will be created and saved.
-The saved device profile will now be visible on the feature tab>Device profile section on the holistic dashboard which you can push on the managed iOS devices enrolled in step – 2.
+The saved device profile will now be visible on the feature tab>Device profile section on the holistic dashboard, which you can push on the managed iOS devices enrolled in step – 2.

 Select the device profile created with single app mode, push it into iOS devices, and publish it.
 This will Set your iPads to Kiosk Mode.

-iPads or iPhones can be locked down with the preferences of single app mode or multiple apps in the foreground based on the business-critical mission and purpose for deployment.
+- iPads or iPhones can be locked down with the preferences of single app mode or multiple apps in the foreground based on the business-critical mission and purpose for deployment.

-A device profile with predetermined settings can be pushed and configured remotely through a single holistic dashboard without any end-user intervention.
+- A device profile with predetermined settings can be pushed and configured remotely through a single holistic dashboard without any end-user intervention.

-Push apps and content as per business needs over the air to retain the optimum level of productivity and non-halting of business operations.
+- Push apps and content as per business needs over the air to retain the optimum level of productivity and non-halting of business operations.

-Restrict the usage of keyguard and peripheral devices on all or selected enrolled devices directly from the dashboard.
+- Restrict the usage of keyguard and peripheral devices on all or selected enrolled devices directly from the dashboard.

-Push customized branding in your customer-facing kiosk devices in public places on the lock screen as well as on the home screen.
+- Push customized branding in your customer-facing kiosk devices in public places on the lock screen as well as on the home screen.

 The Guided Access Mode is an inbuilt system feature in an iPad that can lock down the device into kiosk mode temporarily.

-To manually lock down the iPad into kiosk mode temporarily, navigate to the settings>Accessibility>Guided Access.
+- To manually lock down the iPad into kiosk mode temporarily, navigate to the settings>Accessibility>Guided Access.

-Toggle the Guided Access option and then tap on the Passcode settings to set up a password that will be required to enable or disable the Guided Access mode.
+- Toggle the Guided Access option and then tap on the Passcode settings to set up a password that will be required to enable or disable the Guided Access mode.

 Step #2 – Configuring an application in the Guided Access mode

-Select and open the application that is to be locked into the iOS kiosk mode using Guided Access.
+- Select and open the application that is to be locked into the iOS kiosk mode using Guided Access.

-Now, tap on the home button three times and select Guided Access.
+- Now, tap on the home button three times and select Guided Access.

-Select the spaces in the screen manually that you intend to disable along with what device functionalities are to be disabled too.
+- Select the spaces in the screen manually that you intend to disable along with what device functionalities are to be disabled too.
 Then, click on start.
 This will initiate the Guided Access session on your iPad.

 - Tap on the home button three times.

-Enter the credentials set for the Guided Access as a passcode or one can authorize the exit from the temporary kiosk mode through TouchID or FaceID if that is already configured.
+- Enter the credentials set for the Guided Access as a passcode, or one can authorize the exit from the temporary kiosk mode through TouchID or FaceID if that is already configured.

-This will end the Guided Access session.
+- This will end the Guided Access session.